Azure/Vector-Search-AI-Assistant/README.md

 ### Token management

 One of the more challenging aspects to building RAG Pattern solutions is managing the tokens to stay within the maximum number of tokens that can be consumed in a single request (prompt) and response (completion).
 It's possible to build a prompt that consumes all of the tokens in the requests and leaves too few to produce a useful response.
 It's also possible to generate an exception from the Azure OpenAI Service if the request itself is over the token limit.
 You will need a way to measure token usage before sending the request.
-This is handled in the [OptimizePromptSize()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.SemanticKernel/Chat/ChatBuilder.cs#L107) function in the ChatBuilder class.
-This function uses the SemanticKernel tokenizer, [GPT3Tokenizer](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.SemanticKernel/Chat/SemanticKernelTokenizer.cs).
+This is handled in the [OptimizePromptSize()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.SemanticKernel/Chat/ChatBuilder.cs#L107) method in the ChatBuilder class.
+This method uses the SemanticKernel tokenizer, [GPT3Tokenizer](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.SemanticKernel/Chat/SemanticKernelTokenizer.cs).
 The utility takes text and generates an array of vectors.
 The number of elements in the array represent the number of tokens that will be consumed.
 It can also do the reverse and take an array of vectors and output text.
-In our function here we first generate the vectors on the data returned from our vector search, then if necessary, reduce the amount of data by calculating the number of vectors we can safely pass in our request to Azure OpenAI Service.
-Here is the flow of this function.
+In this method here we first generate the vectors on the data returned from our vector search, then if necessary, reduce the amount of data by calculating the number of vectors we can safely pass in our request to Azure OpenAI Service.
+Here is the flow of this method.

 1. Measure the amount of tokens for the vector search results (rag data).
 2. Measure the amount of tokens for the user prompt.
 This data is also used to capture what the user prompt tokens would be if processed without any additional data and stored in the user prompt message in the completions collection (more on that later).